nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

   - Use case ends.
 - 1b.
 Additional arguments are specified after the command.
   - 1b1.
 System will ignore those arguments and execute the comamnd as usual.
 - 2a.
-There are no existing classes.
+There are no existing classLists.
   - 2a1.
-System will return a message indicating that there are no existing classes in the list.
+System will return a message indicating that there are no existing classLists in the list.
 <br>